marnedo/ppgcourse2024/Species_delimitation.M_A_ARNEDO/Readme.md

 **1.2.
 Evolutionary criteria: the GMYC model**

-To use this approach, we first need to infer a phylogenetic tree form our data, then transform it to ultrametric and finally apply the GMYC model.
+To use this approach, we first need to infer a phylogenetic tree from our data, then transform it into an ultrametric, and finally apply the GMYC model.
 There are several ways to obtain an ultrametric tree:

 1. Inferring first a tree with branches proportional to substitutions using either max. likelihood (eg. `iqtree`) and then transforming the tree to ultrametric using programs such as `PATHd8` or `R8S` (penalized likelihood).